iisc-seal/droidracer/readme-droidRacer.txt

 Understanding DroidRacer implementation
 ---------------------------------------
-1. DroidRacer code is distributed inside /dalvik, /frameworks/base folder and Thread.java, Timer.java and VMThread.java files.
+1. DroidRacer code is distributed inside /dalvik, /frameworks/base folder and Thread.java, Timer.java and VMThread.java files in /libcore/luni/src/main/java
+   directory.
+We use Thread.java and VMThread.java as interfaces to pass control to the native code from Java code.

    frameworks/base/core/java/android/os/ModelCheckingDriver.java is the main java file.
 In C++ /dalvik/mcd/abc.cpp is the main file for DroidRacer.